 Go to this page for the application form for a prisoner to request for a parole decision to be reconsidered.

-The Parole Board will review the details of the case and decide whether the decision should be reconsidered, based on whether the decision meets the reconsideration threshold — was it irrational or procedurally unfair?
+The Parole Board will review the decision and the details of the case, and will then decide whether the decision should be reconsidered.
+The Parole Board will only do so if the decision meets the criteria for reconsideration — was it irrational or procedurally unfair?

 Application is accepted: